NOAA logo

 Note: Starting in February 2024, new 0.25 degree grids are available via the WIFS API with 56 vertical levels up to FL600 and 39 forecast times out to T+120.
 These grids are not available on the legacy WIFS data pages.
 See the WIFS API page for more details on how to access these new grids.

 The WAFS GRIB2 files are generated every 6 hours.
 The GRIB2 folder contains all the forecasts from the past 18 hours.
 The individual bulletins are concatenated together according to the forecast valid time.
-Figure 6-3 depicts an example of the files that can be found under the GRIB2 folder.
+The figure below depicts an example of the files that can be found under the GRIB2 folder.

 Example of directory listing